If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 Many Japanese writers choose to write in the present, whenever their own present might be or have been.
 It’s in the world of manga where you find a lot more historical fiction (such as Vinland Saga, Vagabond, and Kingdom).

-That said, here are two excellent modern works of Japanese historical fiction for you to enjoy.
+That said, here are two of the best Japanese books within the genre of Japanese historical fiction for you to enjoy.
 One was even recently made into a beautiful and moving film by Martin Scorsese, and the other is by my personal favourite author of all time.

 Translated by William Johnston